tencentyun/intlcloud-documents/product/通信服务/短信/短信（拆）/国际短信/国际短信控制台指南/发送国际短信_intl.md

 Tencent Cloud SMS service provides two types of text messaging services: CSMS and GSMS.
-Click **International SMS** if the mobile numbers in your number file are non-Chinese numbers.
+Click **Global SMS** if the mobile numbers in your number file are non-Chinese numbers.
 Follow the procedure below to send an GSMS message.
 ## Preparations
 >1.
 A complete SMS message consists of **SMS signature** and **SMS body**.
 You can set different message body templates based on business needs, and then combine the signature and body to form a final display. **SMS signature + SMS body = final display**.
 >2.
 Our review will be completed within half a work day after the SMS signature and template are submitted.
 If necessary, you can set a mobile number and email address to receive the notification of SMS message content audit for this project.